flyve-mdm/ios-mdm-dashboard/ci/README.md

   - XCODE_SCHEME       -> Set the Scheme for the Inventory Agent
   - XCODE_SCHEME_UI    -> Set the Scheme for the UI
   - XCODE_WORKSPACE    -> Define the workspace of the project
+  - LANG               -> set to a UTF-8 locale
+  - LC_ALL             -> set to a UTF-8 locale
 - git_config, deploy_master
   - $GITHUB_EMAIL  -> GitHub Email
   - $GITHUB_USER   -> GitHub User